 - The builder checks for issues related to the sharing settings of ArcGIS content used in the story.

-- The story is made accessible to your selected audience: Everyone or My organization.
+- The story is made accessible to your selected audience: Private, My organization, Everyone (Public), or Groups.

 - Summary information about your story is made available to social media platforms for stories shared with everyone.